sensorbee/docs/source/bql/types.rst

 .. note::

-    User defined types are not availble at the moment.
+    User defined types are not available at the moment.

 .. _bql_types_types:

 Types
 =====

-This section describes the detailed sepcification of each type.
+This section describes the detailed specification of each type.

 ``null``
 --------